ShixiangWang/gcap/README.md

 - [Curated reference files for GCAP (WES)](https://zenodo.org/record/5533065)

-> The prediction model is built with data on the top of hg38 genome build, so hg38 based bam files as input is more recommended.
+> The prediction model was built with data on the top of hg38 genome build, while hg38-based BAM file input is more recommended.

 ### Install alleleCount (WES bam data only)